Alumni Coliseum – Eastern Kentucky Colonels

 Richmond was the site of one of the bloodiest battles in the Civil War, and there are a couple of monuments in town memorializing the battle, including the Visitor’s Center and Battlefield Park.

-There are a number of hotels about a mile from Alumni Coliseum, ranging from Best Western to Holiday Inn.
+There are a number of hotels about a mile from Alumni Coliseum, ranging from Holiday Inn to Comfort Suites.
 Most of them are located off I-75 to the west of the venue, but there are also a couple on the northeast side of campus.

 The fans at Alumni Coliseum are very loud and supportive of their team, and the venue draws a pretty good crowd.